AndyBeHappy/GoldenRunnerGame/README.md

 # GoldenRunnerGame
-Is my study profect and first game in Unity
+Is my study project and first game in Unity